James D. Hudnall: Health

 Hudnall had diabetes, which in 2015 led to the amputation of his right leg.
 He died April 9, 2019, one day prior to his 62nd birthday.

 Awards and recognition

 His graphic novel, Sinking, which is the fictional autobiography of a schizophrenic, earned him an Eisner Award nomination.
 The Brazilian translation of Lex Luthor: The Unauthorized Biography, published by Editora Abril in 1990, won the Brazilian award Troféu HQ Mix for best special edition.

-In 2017 Hudnall received the Inkpot Award for his career in comics at San Diego Comic Con International.
+In 2017 Hudnall received the Inkpot Award for his career in comics at San Diego Comic-Con.